OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSwitch.rst

     .. cpp:member:: OcaUint16 Position

         The current position of the switch.
-Positions shall be numbered from minPosition to (including) maxPosition.
-If the object does not return the optional parameters minPosition and maxPosition in its GetPosition method the positions shall be numbered from 1 to n.
+Positions shall be numbered from **minPosition** to (including) **maxPosition**.
+If the object does not return the optional parameters **minPosition** and **maxPosition** in its **GetPosition** method, the positions shall be numbered from 1 to n.

         This property has id ``4.1``.

+    .. _ocaswitch_positionenableflags:

+    .. cpp:member:: OcaList<OcaBoolean> PositionEnableFlags

+        Vector of booleans which enable or disable corresponding switch positions.
+Default values are a construction parameter.
+The usual default value is True.
+Renamed to **PositionEnableFlags** in v3 of this class.

+        This property has id ``4.3``.

     .. _ocaswitch_positionnames:

     .. cpp:member:: OcaList<OcaString> PositionNames

         Vector of switch position names.
-Supplied by controller.
+Defined at object construction time.
+In some implementations, may be changed by controller.
+FIrst element of list corresponds to the position value of **minPosition** as returned by **GetPosition(...)**.

         This property has id ``4.2``.

-    .. _ocaswitch_positionenableds:

-    .. cpp:member:: OcaList<OcaBoolean> PositionEnableds

-        Vector of booleans which enable or disable corresponding switch positions.
-Default values are a construction parameter.
-The usual default value is True.

-        This property has id ``4.3``.

     Properties inherited from :ref:`ocaactuator`: